 During the period under review, the Taranaki Fish and Game demonstrated a high level of environmental and high level of administrative performance with the resource consents as defined in Appendix II.
 Inspections and water quality surveys were conducted, which indicated that contaminants in the discharge to the Tawhiti Stream were minimal and had no significant environmental effect.
+The environmental performance of the two consents held by Taranaki Fish & Game has been rated as high since 2010.

-4.4.4 Recommendations from the 2020-2021 Annual Report
+4.4.4 Recommendations from the 2021-2022 Annual Report

-The 2020-2021 Annual Report recommended:
+The 2021-2022 Annual Report recommended:

-- 1. THAT monitoring of abstraction to and discharges from Taranaki Fish and Game trout hatchery in the 2021-2022 year continue at the same level as in 2020-2021. - 2.
-THAT should there be issues with environmental or administrative performance in 2021-2022, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary. - 3.
+- 1. THAT monitoring of abstraction to and discharges from Taranaki Fish and Game trout hatchery in the 2022-2023 year continue at the same level as in 2021-2022. - 2.
+THAT should there be issues with environmental or administrative performance in 2022-2023, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary. - 3.
 THAT the option for a review of resource consents in June 2022 not be exercised, on the grounds that there are no unforeseen adverse environmental effects arising from the exercise of the consent.